What is the Magtrace® lymphatic tracer?

 The Magtrace® lymphatic tracer is a specialist magnetically detectable liquid which helps surgeons and radiologists in the surgical treatment of breast cancer.

-It’s designed to flow through your lymphatic system and precisely locate the areas most likely to contain cancer, if it has spread from a tumour.
+It’s designed to flow through your lymphatic system and precisely locate the areas most likely to contain cancer, if it has spread from a tumor.

-Once a tumour has been identified, it is important for surgeons to understand whether cancer has spread to other parts of your body, in order to determine the ‘stage’ of the disease.
+Once a tumor has been identified, it is important for surgeons to understand whether cancer has spread to other parts of your body, in order to determine the ‘stage’ of the disease.

 Your surgeon will trace the magnetic liquid using our Sentimag® guidance system to determine the exact location of these lymph nodes for the purposes of cancer staging.

 How is the Magtrace® lymphatic tracer injected?

 It is injected in to your breast by your radiologist at a date arranged between you, either just before your surgery or up to 30 days beforehand.
 This process is short and relatively painless.

 Will the Magtrace® remain in my system after surgery?